CharlotteM/google_homepage/README.md

 google_homepage
 ===============

 A clone of Google's homepage.
-From The Odin Project.
+The HTML/CSS project from The Odin Project at http://www.theodinproject.com/web-development-101/html-css